platers/obsidian-linter/docs/rules.md

 Inserts the title of the file into the YAML frontmatter's aliases section.
 Gets the title from the first H1 or filename.

 Options:
-- YAML aliases section style: The style of the newly created aliases YAML property
+- YAML aliases section style: The style of the aliases YAML section
 	- Default: `Multi-line array`
 	- `Multi-line array`: ```aliases:\n  - Title```
 	- `Single-line array`: ```aliases: [Title]```